-Evaluation results - Access granted, Access conditionally granted, Access waitlisted, Access not granted - are communicated to the Applicant through the Access portal.
+Evaluation results - Access granted, Access conditionally granted, Reserve list, Access not granted - are communicated to the Applicant through the Access portal.

-Applicants whose applications are placed on the waiting list will receive additional information advising whether the project can be Access approved or should be resubmitted within the subsequent application window.
+A selected number of applications may be placed on a reserve list (i.e., waiting list in case of cancellations of Access granted projects).
+Applicants whose applications are placed on this list will receive additional information advising whether the project can be Access approved or should be resubmitted within the subsequent application window (see below).